 Potty Training

 Start early!
-Take your Dachshund puppy outside frequently and reward them with praise or small treats when they do it right.
+When you are outside take your Dachshund puppy out and praise them or give them small treats when they do something good.

 Obedience Training